Header Banner

-How To: Use depth of film in amateur film making
+How to Use depth of film in amateur film making

 Depth of field is the term for how much of an area your camera keeps in focus.
 Moving your camera allows you to keep your subject clear, and make the background blurry.
 Use this video to get better control of your film making.